zenoamaro/react-quill/README.md

 If you instantiate ReactQuill without children, it will create a `<div>` for you, to be used as the editing area for Quill.
 If you prefer, you can specify your own element for ReactQuill to use.
 Note that `<textarea>`s are not supported by Quill at this time.

+Note: Custom editing areas lose focus when using React 16 as a peer dep at this time ([bug](https://github.com/zenoamaro/react-quill/issues/309)).

 <details>

 ```jsx